ocrmypdf/OCRmyPDF/docs/index.rst

 PDF is the best format for storing and exchanging scanned documents.
 Unfortunately, PDFs can be difficult to modify.
-OCRmyPDF makes it easy to apply image processing and OCR to existing PDFs.
+OCRmyPDF makes it easy to apply image processing and OCR (recognized, searchable text) to existing PDFs.

 .. toctree::
    :maxdepth: 1